-The United States Department of Agriculture (USDA) has what are referred to as rural development home loans.
+The United States Department of Agriculture (USDA) has what is referred to as a rural development home loan.
 USDA loans have income restrictions, and the house must be located in designated rural areas.
-There are a number of locations in Massachusetts that are in USDA eligible rural areas, including, but not limited to, some locations in Essex County, Middlesex County and Worcester County.
-USDA rural development loans allow for 100 percent financing, and are available through participating lenders.
+There are a number of locations in Massachusetts that are in USDA eligible rural areas, including, but not limited to, some locations in Essex County, Middlesex County, and Worcester County.
+USDA rural development loans allow for 100 percent financing and are available through participating lenders.

 There isn't any maximum purchase price, and homebuyers may purchase a variety of property types, include existing homes, new construction, modular homes, planned unit developments (PUD's), eligible condominiums and new manufactured homes with a USDA loan.